microsoft/krabsetw/krabs/README.md

   defined.
 The code will not successfully compile without this flag.
 There is no plan to support compilation without `UNICODE` being set.

-* `NDEBUG` - Set this varible in release builds to disable runtime type assertions.
+* `NDEBUG` - Set this variable in release builds to disable runtime type assertions.
 You'll still get a runtime error if the size type you're requesting is not the same size as the property in the event schema.